Issa Rae, Gloria Calderon Kellett Among 6 Appointed to Television Academy's Executive Committee

 Also Read: Emmys Merge Variety Categories As Part of 2021 Rule Changes

+The Academy’s board of governors has elected the following individuals as their representatives on the executive committee for the 2021 term: Eva Basler, daytime programming; Kim Coleman, casting directors; Nicole Marostica, public relations; and Lois Vossen, documentary programming.

+Cris Abrego, Banijay’s chairman of the Americas and president/CEO of Endemol Shine Holdings, who was recently elected to serve a two-year term as the Television Academy foundation chair, will also serve on the Television Academy’s executive committee.

-Here are the bios for the six new appointees, each in the Television Academy’s own words:
+Here are the bios for the six new appointees to the executive committee, each in the Television Academy’s own words:

 Gloria Calderón Kellett: Award-winning writer, producer, director and actress.
 Kellett was the executive producer, co-creator, co-showrunner, director and actress on the critically acclaimed sitcom One Day at a Time.
 She spent her early years as a writer/producer on numerous shows including Devious Maids, Rules of Engagement and How I Met Your Mother; has directed episodes of Mr. Iglesias, Merry Happy Whatever, United We Fall and the Mad About You revival; and recently sold her first feature film, We Were There Too.